JogoShugh/CoderDojoPonceSprings.Events/README.md

 **Remember to bring a laptop for your student.** We have some machines that you can borrow during the event, but they are all Linux based, and not everyone is familiar with Linux.

 **We recommend you do one of the beginner videos linked below together with your students**.
 However, let the student control the keyboard as much as possible.

-For inspiration, check out [Sugata Mitra's Child-Driven Education TED talk](https://www.ted.com/talks/sugata_mitra_the_child_driven_education).
+For inspiration, see [Sugata Mitra's Child-Driven Education TED talk](https://www.ted.com/talks/sugata_mitra_the_child_driven_education).

 ## Volunteers, Mentors

-If you're volunteering for the first time, we need you to [complete the application and background check authorization by going to this page](http://coderdojoponcesprings.azurewebsites.net/app/index.html#/).
+First time voluneeters must [complete this application and background check authorization](http://coderdojoponcesprings.azurewebsites.net/app/index.html#/).
+Thank you.

 ## Students